RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 After setting up the database navigate to your browser's extension/addon store and install KeePassXC-Browser.
 Checking the publisher name, download count and reviews gives you good indication that you are installing the right extension.
 Add the extension to your browser.

-Then open your KeePassXC and go to Tools > Setting and on the sidebar Browser Integration.
+Then open your KeePassXC and go to Tools > Setting and on the sidebar Browser Integration (figure 7).
+I followed the KeePassXC [Getting Started Guide](https://keepassxc.org/docs/KeePassXC_GettingStarted#_setup_browser_integration).
+Choose your browser and tick the boxes.
+Restart your browser and establish connection between browser and database.
+You are prompted to name the connection.
+Using an existing name for the connection overwrites it.

 ### ![h4_keepassxc_browser_integration](https://github.com/RenneJ/hh-infosec-course/assets/97522117/06fdfc0e-641a-48e0-afd9-2148e3aff0ba)
+> Figure 7.
+View of Browser Integration.

 # Sources